adafruit/Adafruit_OV7670/README.md

 ## Terminology

-In order to understand, discuss and adapt the code, a basic vernacular must be established.
+To understand, discuss and adapt the code, a basic vernacular should be established.
 The terms chosen here are probably not optimal, but applied consistently will suffice in allowing different elements of the code to be discussed relative to one another.
 These are the terms used in the comments and in naming of structures and types.

 An "architecture" refers to a related family of microcontroller devices where certain peripherals are implemented in-common.
-For example, SAMD51 is an architecture distinct from SAMD21 (though both ARM-based), because these have a different range of peripherals, and even when there's overlap in functionality, the registers for configuring these peripherals may be different.
-(Note that SAMD51 is initially the only supported architecture, and the mention of SAMD21 is purely hypothetical.
+For example, SAMD51 is an architecture distinct from SAMD21 (though both ARM-based), because these have a different range of peripherals, and even when there's functional overlap, the registers for configuring these peripherals are often a bit different.
+(Note that SAMD51 is initially the only supported architecture, and the mention of SAMD21 is purely hypothetical and might never happen.
 Others might be added in the future -- STM32, i.MX, etc. -- the code is written with that in mind even though there's currently just one architecture.)

-The source files make a reasonable attempt to keep architecture-dependent and device-neutral C or C++ code in separate files.
-There might be a few exceptions, always documented in the source.

 "Platform" as used in this code refers to a runtime environment, such as Arduino or CircuitPython.
-Could just as easily been "environment" or "language," but we'll use "platform" despite its slight ambiguity (in other settings it might be applied the way we use architecture, e.g. "the ARM platform" or similar).
-But here we are.
-It's fine.
+Could just as easily been "environment" or "language" or something else, but we'll use "platform," it's good enough.

 "Host" refers to a specific combination of architecture and platform (along with a list of pins to which an OV7670 camera is connected).
 Picture a table with architectures along one axis and platforms along the other.
 "SAMD51 Arduino" is one host, "SAMD51 CircuitPython" is another.

+## Code structure

+The project is written in a combination of C and C++.
+The C++ parts are currently intended for the Arduino environment.
+CircuitPython development requires C at present, so most lower-level functionality is implemented there.
+The C part itself has two layers...one "mid layer" set of functions that are common to all architectures, and a "lower" layer that does architecture-specific things such as accessing peripheral regisetrs.
+CircuitPython support, when implemented, will probably its own topmost C layer, akin to the Arduino C++ layer.

+The code makes a reasonable attempt to keep architecture and platform -neutral vs -dependent C or C++ code in separate files.
+There might be a few exceptions with #ifdefs around them, always documented in the source.
+Also in comments, the terms "neutral" or "agnostic" might be used in different places, but same intent: non-preferential.

 ## SPIBrute Arduino class

 An extra class in here called "SPIBrute" is NOT RELATED to the OV7670 camera itself.
-This SAMD51-specific class can be used to issue data to SPI-connected displays when DMA is not enabled in Adafruit_SPITFT (part of Adafruit_GFX).
-It's just a constructor and one function.
+This SAMD51-specific class can be used to issue data to SPI-connected displays when DMA is not enabled in Adafruit_SPITFT.h (part of Adafruit_GFX).
+It's just a constructor and a couple functions.
 These display writes are still blocking operations, but the timing is particularly tight and avoids inter-byte delays sometimes seen with SPI.transfer(), that's all.

 ## Files

     examples/
         cameratest/
             cameratest.ino   Grand Central demo, OV7670 to ILI9341 TFT shield
     src/
-        Adafruit_OV7670.cpp  Arduino class functions
+        Adafruit_OV7670.cpp  Arduino C++ class functions
-        Adafruit_OV7670.h    Arduino class header
+        Adafruit_OV7670.h    Arduino C++ class header
-        SPIBrute.cpp         SAMD51-specific class, see notes above
+        SPIBrute.cpp         SAMD51-specific C++ class, see notes above SPIBrute.h           C++ header for SPIBrute.cpp
-        SPIBrute.h           same
     src/arch/
-        ov7670.c             Architecture- and platform-neutral functions in C ov7670.h             Header for ov7670.c
+        ov7670.c             Architecture- and platform-neutral functions in C ov7670.h             C header for ov7670.c
-        samd51.c             SAMD51 arch-specific, platform-neutral functions in C samd51.h             Header for samd51.c
+        samd51.c             SAMD51 arch-specific, platform-neutral C functions
+        samd51.h             Header for samd51.c
-        samd51_arduino.cpp   SAMD51 arch- and Arduino-specific functions in C++
+        samd51_arduino.cpp   SAMD51 arch- and Arduino-specific C++ functions

-Architecture- and/or platform-specific files contain #ifdef checks since some platforms (e.g. Arduino) will compile all source files in the directory and would otherwise break.
+Architecture- and/or platform-specific files should contain #ifdef checks since some platforms (e.g. Arduino) will compile all source files in the directory and would otherwise break.

-When adding support for a new device at the C level, you MUST #include the corresponding header file in ov7670.h.
+**When adding support for a new device at the C level, you MUST #include the corresponding header file in ov7670.h, so the C and C++ code that build atop this will pick up the specifics for the device.**

 Finer details are in comments peppered throughout the source.